sytabaresa/kingly/README.md

  the exact same fsm.
 By isolating your component behaviour in a fsm, you can delay the UI library choice to the last moment.

-[*]: I did not manage to build properly the CSS files with Vue and Svelte, which makes the demo a bit less appealing visually.
+[*]: Vue and Svelte have a specific build process which I haven't mastered yet.
+As a result, the CSS files somewhat clash together, which makes the demo a bit less appealing visually.
 As this is not so important for our purposes, I decided not to spend time solving the framework-specific build issues.

 As of April 2019, we officially provide the following integrations :